andrewlunde/job-scheduler/README.md

 cf set-env job-sched-srv SECRET_TOKEN '234ed9950replacewithyoursecrettoken08af322deb73efddf'
 cf restage job-sched-srv
 ```

-## Instructions
+## Instuctions

+See the [COMMANDS](COMMANDS.md) file for comands for building and deploying the project.

 ## Limitations

- - Not all features and techniques may be demonstorable with Cloud Foundry trial accounts.
+ - Not all features and techniques may be demonstrable with Cloud Foundry trial accounts.
- - Long-running task support is currently not demonstrated in this example.

 ## Known Issues